freenas/freenas-docs/userguide/api.rst

 The rest of this section shows code examples to illustrate the use of the API.

-.. note:: Beginning with %brand% 9.10.2, a new API has been added.
-The old API is still present for compatibility.
-Documentation for the new API is available on the %brand% system at the */api/docs/* URL.
+.. note:: Beginning with %brand% 11.1, a new API has been added.
+The old API is still present and is the mainstream one because it is feature complete.
+   Documentation for the new API is available on the %brand% system
+    at the */api/docs/* URL.
    For example, if the %brand% system is at IP address 192.168.1.119, enter *http://192.168.1.119/api/docs/* in a browser to see the API documentation.
+   New API is not feature complete yet.
+We are working on it to make it feature complete as soon as we can.
+Web sockets are used to run the new API ( v2 ).
+   WebSockets are an advanced technology that makes it possible to open an interactive communication session between the user's browser and a server.
+With this API, one can send messages to a server and receive event-driven responses without having to poll the server for a reply.
+Once API v2 is feature complete, we will be updating all the docs and examples so that they make use of API v2.

 .. _A Simple API Example: